Honorary Citizens of Bangladesh

 Ali shows his Bangladesh passport.

 Ali’s visit lasted for five days.
 Ali traveled to the Sundarbans, Sylhet Tea Gardens, Rangamati, and Cox’s Bazaar.
-In Dhaka, Ali participated in a pre-arranged boxing match at Dhaka Stadium, where he lost a twelve-year-old Bangladeshi rival through an amazing knockout!
+In Dhaka, Ali participated in a pre-arranged boxing match at Dhaka Stadium, where he lost a twelve-year-old Bangladeshi rival through an incredible knockout!

 While in Dhaka, Ali was given a Bangladesh passport and made Honorary Citizens of Bangladesh by the then president of the country, Ziaur Rahman.
 “If I get kicked out of America, I have another home,” Ali quipped after receiving the passport.